 2) ventilated improved pit latrine

-3) flush or pour toilet (connected to a sewer system)
+3) flush or pour toilet (connected to a sewer system or a septic tank)

 4) composting toilet

 5) pit latrine without slab

 Q5 for data collectors: Are there separate latrines for women and men?

 Q6 for data collectors: Is the latrine accessible for people with physical disabilities?

 A facility can be considered as having "accessible improved sanitation facilities" if the responses to Q1, Q2, Q3 and Q5 (possibly also Q6) are YES and the response to Q4 is any of the first four options.

 Calculate the indicator's value by dividing the number of facilities meeting these criteria by the total number of surveyed facilities and multiplying the result by 100.